Plain Language Warranty

 The Most Common Problems - and How to Fix Them!

 Wheels installed against motor housing - The wheels should be centered on ball feeder tube, which leaves a small gap between the wheel and the motor housing.
 If the wheels are installed all the way onto the motor shaft, they will rub against the motor housing, which slows them down and positions them off-center, which hurts accuracy.

 Setting both wheels at the same speed on a two wheel machine or using zero spin on a three wheel - If all wheels are set to the same speed, the machine will throw a knuckleball (no spin), which will curve randomly with relatively low accuracy.
 To throw a straight pitch (fastball), you need backspin, so set the bottom wheel 20-40 mph faster than the top wheel on a two wheel machine or increase the spin setting on a three wheel.

 Wheels set wrong distance apart for the type of ball used - The wheel distance is adjustable and the correct setting depends on the type of ball you are using.
 The softer or smaller the ball, the closer the wheels must be.
 For example, most dimpled balls are softer than real balls, so the wheels must be set one notch closer for dimpled balls than for real ones.
-If the machine makes a loud 'thunk' when a pitch is thrown, and the actual pitch speed is slower than the set speed, the wheels are too close.
+If the machine makes a violent 'thunk' when a pitch is thrown, and the actual pitch speed is slower than the set speed, the wheels are too close.
 If there is hardly any 'thunk' and pitch speed is too slow, the wheels may be too far apart.
 With the machine turned off, you should be able to feed a ball through the machine by turning the wheels manually.
 It should take some effort, but not be a struggle.
 We have charts for wheel positions for various ball types in the owner's manuals.